prince545/backend/README.md

 ## 👨‍💻 Author

-Simerjeet Singh
+**Simerjeet Singh**

 ---

+## 📞 Support

+For support and questions:
+- Create an issue in the repository
+- Check the troubleshooting section above
+- Ensure all prerequisites are properly installed

+---

 **Note**: Make sure to update the MongoDB connection string and other sensitive information in the `.env` file before deploying to production.
+Never commit sensitive data to version control.